Killarexe/killarexe.github.io/content/projects/game-of-life-gb/index.md

 A - Put / Remove cell from grid

-B - Clear the grid

 Start - Pause/Unpause the simulation

-Select - Randomize the grid
+Select - Go to settings menu

 Directional Pad - Moves the cursor on the grid when paused